gunelism/webrtc/README.md

 Download localserver such as laragon https://laragon.org/

-Get your backend url and paste it into the config.js file
+Get your back-end url and paste it into the config.js file Run back-end localserver as well as front-end (npm run dev)

-Run "npm run dev" for frontend local server to work
+Open the view in (probably) http://localhost:8080/?type=video

 P.S. open front-end here:
 win+r paste this